-Drug Available Formulations Route Usual Recommended Frequency Comments Administer IV over 30 minutes beginning 30 minutes before chemotherapy (for the 3-day regimen, continue capsules on day 2 and 3).
-Oral suspension approved for prevention of CINV in pediatric patients aged 6 months to < 12 years.
-Give with or without food.
-Use with caution in severe hepatic impairment.
-Fosaprepitant IV solution IV Administer IV over 20 to 30 minutes before chemotherapy.
-Given as part of a regimen that includes a corticosteroid and a 5- HT3 antagonist.
-Use with caution in severe hepatic impairment.
-Rolapitant Tablet, IV emulsion Oral, IV Administer orally or IV (over 30 minutes) 2 hours prior to chemotherapy.
-Given as part of a regimen that includes a corticosteroid and a 5- HT3 antagonist.
-Use with caution in severe hepatic impairment.
-THC derivatives Dronabinol Capsule, oral solution Oral Take orally 1 to 3 hours before chemotherapy and subsequent doses every 2 to 4 hours after chemotherapy for a total of 4 to 6 doses/day or; take orally twice daily, prior to lunch and dinner.
+Drug Available Formulations Route Usual Recommended Frequency Comments Dronabinol Capsule, oral solution Oral Take orally 1 to 3 hours before chemotherapy and subsequent doses every 2 to 4 hours after chemotherapy for a total of 4 to 6 doses/day or; take orally twice daily, one hour prior to lunch and dinner.
 If adverse effects occur and do not resolve in 1 to 3 days with continued use, consider dose reductions.
 In elderly, consider decreasing the initial dose to reduce risk of CNS adverse reactions.
-Capsules are not recommended for AIDS-related anorexia in pediatric patients, because safety and efficacy have not been established.
 Always use calibrated oral dosing syringe for administration; if the prescribed dose is > 5 mg, it must be divided in multiple doses.
-Take with 6 to 8 ounces of water.
-Nabilone Capsule Oral Take orally twice daily 1 to 3 hours before chemotherapy and subsequent doses 2 to 3 times daily.
-Combination pro ducts , - Palonosetron/ netupitant Capsule Oral Take orally within 1 hour before chemotherapy Given as part of a regimen that includes a corticosteroid.
-Do not use in severe renal

-Drug Available Formulations Route Usual Recommended Frequency Comments Doxylamine succinate/ pyridoxine HCI Tablet ER, tablet DR Oral Take orally at bedtime.
+Take with 6 to 8 ounces of water (oral solution).
+Nabilone Capsule Oral Take orally twice daily; initial dose is given 1 to 3 hours before chemotherapy and subsequent doses 2 to 3 times daily.
+Combination pro ducts Palonosetron/ netupitant Capsule Oral Oral administration: Take orally within 1 hour before chemotherapy Given as part of a regimen that includes a corticosteroid.
+Palonosteron/ fosnetupitent Powder for injection IV IV administration: Infuse over 30 minutes starting 30 minutes before chemotherapy.
+Do not use in severe renal or hepatic impairment.
+Doxylamine succinate/ pyridoxine HCl Tablet ER, tablet DR Oral Take orally at bedtime.
 Titrate dose to twice daily (for the 20/20 mg tablet ER) or 3 times daily (for the 10/10 mg tablet DR).
 Bonjesta is available in 20/20 mg tablets ER and Diclegis is available in 10/10 mg tablets DR. Should be taken on an empty stomach with a glass of water.